socialpandas/sidekiq-superworker/README.md

 MyBatchSuperworker.perform_async([10, 11, 12], [20, 21, 22])
 ```

-The above produces the a sequence equivalent to this (the workers run serially):
+The above produces a sequence equivalent to this (the workers run serially):

 ```ruby
 Worker1.new.perform(10, 20)